 Shhh.
 Quiet hours are from 10pm to 8am.

 Bugs.
-Camp Rockaway has insect repellant and bite relief products available for purchase.
+Camp Rockaway has insect repellent and bite relief products available for purchase.

 Bathrooms.
-Restrooms and showers are conveniently located immediately outside the campground, across Davis Road.
+Restrooms and showers are conveniently located within the campground.
 The facilities have hot and cold water.
-Water conservation is a key component of Camp Rockaway’s commitment to the environment.
+Water conservation is a key component of Camp Rockaway’s commitment to the environment - we encourage campers to keep showers brief.

 Safety/Security.
 United States Park Police patrol all of Gateway National Recreation Area 24 hours a day.

 Water Bottles.
-As just one small way we try to keep our environmental impact to a minimum, we do not sell bottled water — so be sure to bring your own bottles (filtered water is available).
+As just one small way we try to keep our environmental impact to a minimum, we do not sell bottled water — so be sure to bring your own bottles.
+Water is available on site.

 Layers.
-A long sleeve shirt, sweater or sweatshirt, long pants, warm socks, a warm hat and extra layers should keep you comfortable.
+A long sleeve shirt, sweatshirt, long pants, socks, and a hat should keep you comfortable.
+(It can be chilly near the ocean, especially at night.)